 There are many ideas ecommerce businesses have when it comes to what the best ecommerce fulfilment strategy is — here are some of the most misunderstood order fulfilment concepts.

 Myth: I need a fulfilment centre close to home

 Fact: Your fulfilment centre(s) should be close to your customers.
 Rather than choosing a fulfilment centre location or ecommerce fulfilment company simply because of the proximity to you, it’s a best practice to utilise data and let the analysis guide your decision.

-Such data includes shipping destination postcodes from your order history, the shipping zones your orders are going to, your average shipping cost by zone, and your average time in transit.
-Being aware of these things can help you understand how to optimise for quicker deliveries and lower shipping costs by using fulfilment centres that are in advantageous locations for your ecommerce business.
+Such data includes shipping destination zip codes from your order history, the shipping zones your orders are going to, your average shipping cost by zone, and your average time in transit.
+Being aware of these things can help you understand how to optimise for quicker deliveries and lower shipping costs by using fulfilment centers that are in advantageous locations for your ecommerce business.